 Chertoff quickly reviewed the familiar set of threat actors—states, criminals, and hacktivists—and their increased activity in cyberspace.
 "Our elections have received hostile attention," and the disruptive potential of that attention is expanding.
 "Nation-states are increasingly involved in attacks of all kinds.
 They're sophisticated, and their activities are more difficult to anticipate than those of criminals."

-The immune system as metaphor.
+The immune system as metaphor for cyber defense.

 Given that cybersecurity is about risk management, Chertoff invited the audience to consider the human immune system as a metaphor for resiliency.
 Some risks will inevitably arrive, and so you want to be able to resist, recover, and learn.
 Immunization, he suggested, is in effect a form of information-sharing, and information-sharing ought to play a role in security analogous to that which immunization plays in public health.

 Ten commandments of cybersecurity for any enterprise.

 In risk management, we ask who are the threat actors, what are the consequences, and what are the vulnerabilities.
 With that, Chertoff offered his ten commandments for approaching cybersecurity.

 1. Know your perimeter.
 That means knowing, minimally, who's allowed in.

 2. Establish segmentation And reflect that segmentation in administrative privileges.